0x5ubt13/kubenumerate/README.md

 ## Containerised version

 If you don't want to install everything in your system, a containerised version is available at [Docker Hub: gagarter/kubenumerate](https://hub.docker.com/r/gagarter/kubenumerate).

-You will need to mount your `kubeconfig` file inside the container, then mount the desired output folder inside the container, and after running, it will dump all the output in the mounted folder.
-All this can be done with the following example commands:
+You will need to mount your `kubeconfig` file inside the container, along with any cloud file or env variable needed for the container to authenticate to a CSP, then mount the desired output directory inside the container, and after running, it will dump all the output in the mounted directory.

+A basic example of how can this be done:

     # Create directory and prepare kubeconfig file and out directory
     mkdir /tmp/kubenumerate_out